BatoolSHarif/Convert-Text-to-Speech-in-Python/README.md

-# Python-Projects
+# Convert Text to Speech in Python
-1 -First project is Convert Text to Speech in Python (TTSConv.py)
+Using the tkinter, gtts and playsound Python librarys I bulid this project. you will write your text and hit the play button to hear what you wrote, Amazing!